intel/ad-rss-lib/doc/ad_rss/UnstructuredConstellations.md

 * The change of heading $|h'(t)|$ is limited.
 That means, the maximum trajectory is defined by a circle until response time.
 The radius of this circle can be specified by `UnstructuredSettings::pedestrianTurningRadius`.
 * At emergency, after the response time, the pedestrian will continue at a straight line
 * If the pedestrian is standing, we assign it to all possible lines originating from his current position.

+Similar to the vehicle calculations the following settings can be used to improve the precision of the polygons:

+* `UnstructuredSettings::pedestrianContinueForwardIntermediateHeadingChangeRatioSteps` specifies the intermediate heading change ratio steps used while calculating the continue forward trajectory set.
+* `UnstructuredSettings::pedestrianContinueForwardIntermediateAccelerationSteps` specifies the intermediate steps used while calculating the continue forward trajectory set.
+(As the pedestrian at max moves on a circle, this value specifies how many points on the circle arc are used)
+* `UnstructuredSettings::pedestrianBrakeIntermediateAccelerationSteps` specifies the intermediate steps used while calculating the brake trajectory set.
+* `UnstructuredSettings::pedestrianFrontIntermediateHeadingChangeRatioSteps` specifies the intermediate steps that are used.
+The value is specifying the steps on one side, therefore the resulting intermediate steps are twice this value.
+This value is used for the front of the trajectory set.
+* `UnstructuredSettings::pedestrianBackIntermediateHeadingChangeRatioSteps` specifies the intermediate steps that are used.
+The value is specifying the steps on one side, therefore the resulting intermediate steps are twice this value.
+This value is used for the front of the trajectory set.

 ### Decision making